watsonjr/Geog_563/README.md

-# Analytical Workflows for Earth Systems Science
+# Workflows for Earth Systems Science

 Welcome to the course webpage for GEOG 463/563 at Oregon State University!
 This repository will contain all resources for the course.